- 1 Best Pool Brush Reviews – (Recommended Picks)

-The first product on our list is a great inexpensive option that offers many features for the price.
-Extra-wide, the Millard Hybrid Brush extends 18” in width with rounded edges to make cleaning those hard to reach areas like corners and steps.
+The third product on our list is a great inexpensive option that offers many features for the price.
+Extra-wide, the Millard Hybrid Brush extends 17.5” in width with curved edges to make cleaning those hard to reach areas like corners and steps.

-What sets this particular brush apart from the rest is the hybrid combination of 1 ¾” stiff nylon and stainless steel bristles.
+What sets this particular brush apart from the rest is the stiff nylon bristles.
 The nylon ones are strong enough to brush stubborn algae buildup, while the wire ones give just enough strength to really get in deep and make cleaning faster.
 They are strong enough to get the job done but still gentle, to prevent damage to your pool.

-The aluminum brush is angled at 45 degrees to make cleaning easier and reach every part of the pool.
+ABS plastic handle is angled at 45° to make cleaning easier and reach every part of the pool.
 Attach to any universal pool pole.
 Although designed durable and the bristles last, they do wear down on the sides over time.
 Do not use this brush on a nylon pool.
 Also, keep in mind that nylon ones will be damaged faster if used in a saltwater pool.